 What does it mean if I see a Safe Zone Sticker displayed on campus?

-Participating in the Safe Zone project indicates willingness and commitment to provide an atmosphere of inclusion, acceptance, and assistance that is free of judgment.
+Participating in the Safe Zone project indicates a willingness and commitment to provide an atmosphere of inclusion, acceptance and assistance that is free of judgment.
 The choice to post a Safe Zone sticker is a decision to make a visible statement that others can easily identify.